-On December 31, 2018, the Company had $2.07M cash on hand.
-These funds will be allocated towards general working capital and advancing development of the Lac à Paul project in 2019.
-Based on current spending estimates for future project development, Arianne anticipates it will need additional financing before the end of 2019.
+On December 31, 2019, the cash on hand will be allocated towards general working capital and advancing development of the Lac à Paul project in 2020.
+Based on current spending estimates for future project development, Arianne anticipates it will need additional financing before the end of 2020.

 • Complete partnership and financing arrangements;